Work Injury In New York? Here's What To Do.

 YouTube Video

-In my 17 years as a workers comp lawyer, I can’t tell you how many times I’ve had someone contact me because their boss suddenly decided that they didn’t want to pay for medical treatment anymore.
-And in many cases, the deadline to file a workers comp claim had already passed, which meant that there was nothing we could do to get them the benefits they needed.
+In my 17 years as a workers' comp lawyer, I can’t tell you how many times I’ve had someone contact me because their boss suddenly decided they didn’t want to pay for medical treatment anymore.
+In many cases, the deadline to file a workers' comp claim had already passed, which meant there was nothing we could do to get them the benefits they needed.
+Don’t put yourself in that position!
+At the very least, take the steps necessary to protect your workers' comp benefits so they’re there when you need them.

+2. Notify Your Employer: Make sure you’ve notified your employer within 30 days of the accident or injury.
+Notice is required by law, so this will protect your right to file a workers' comp claim after that 30-day period.
 To submit notice, just send your boss a message or email with the date, time, and location of the accident, along with a description of what happened and the injury you suffered.
 If your boss was already notified about your accident on the day it happened, then there’s no need to also send them written notice.

-And if your boss has said that they’ll take care of you, there’s no need to actively pursue your workers comp claim once you’ve filed it.
-You can just let it sit there while your boss pays your salary and medical expenses, then if down the road they suddenly decide to stop, your workers comp case is still valid and waiting for you!
+3. File Your Workers' Comp Claim: Technically, you have up to two years after your accident to file, but you should do so as early as possible if you want your claim to be taken seriously.
+Why?
+Because the longer you wait, the less injured you seem in the eyes of the insurance carrier.
+So do it as early as you can.
+And if your boss has said that they’ll take care of you, there’s no need to actively pursue your workers' comp claim once you’ve filed it.
+You can just let it sit there while your boss pays your salary and medical expenses, then if down the road they suddenly decide to stop, your workers' comp case is still valid and waiting for you!

-The next thing you want to do is collect evidence every step of the way in order to protect your benefits in case they get denied.
-Even if your workers comp claim is initially accepted, some part of it might eventually be challenged by the insurance carrier, so it’s important to keep records of everything relating to your injury and claim.
+Collecting evidence every step of the way is crucial to protect your benefits in case they get denied.
+Even if your workers' comp claim is initially accepted, some part of it might eventually be challenged by the insurance carrier, so it’s important to keep records of everything relating to your injury and claim.
+Some examples of important evidence include:

 • Video and photos of your injury